Justus of Tiberias

 Justus of Tiberias (Tiberias, c.
 35 AD – Galilee, c.
 100 AD) was a 1st century Jewish author and historiographer.
 All that we know of his life comes from the Vita which Flavius Josephus apparently wrote in response to the assertions made by Justus in his History of the Jewish War, published around 93/94 or shortly after 100.
-Josephus is moreover the only writer to mention this document, but without ever citing the slightest extract.
-This History published by Justus seems to have disappeared shortly after the publication of the Autobiography of Flavius Josephus, because it is unknown to pagan authors and the Christian authors who mention it only quote what Josephus said.
+Justus's works have been lost and they currently survive only in small fragments from other works.

 After the Great Jewish Revolt (66–70), Justus was the secretary of King Agrippa II and waited until his death to publish his History of this revolt.
 He is also known as the author of two other writings which disappeared much later.
 Thus in the ninth century, Bishop Photios of Constantinople was still able to access a copy of the Chronicle of the Jewish Kings written by Justus.

 Biographical elements

 The Jewish Historian

 Justus of Tiberias is a son of Pistos.
 Both are presented as authorities of the city of Tiberias when Flavius Josephus was governor of Galilee in 66/67.
 He is best known as a historiographer.
 None of his writings have come down to us, but three of them are mentioned by ancient authors.
-In his De viris illustribus (14), Jerome of Stridon mentions one of them which he calls Commentarioli de scriptura, a commentary on the biblical writings, corresponding to what the Christian tradition calls the Old Testament.
-A few Church Fathers read his Chronicle of the Jewish Kings, a copy of which Bishop Photios of Constantinople could still consult in the ninth century But the writing that makes us know it, although it seems to have disappeared almost immediately, is his History of the Jewish War, by the reaction it provoked in Flavius Josephus.
+In his De viris illustribus (14), Jerome of Stridon mentions one of them which he calls Commentarioli de scriptura, a commentary on the biblical writings, corresponding to what Christians calls the Old Testament.
+He wrote a Chronicle of the Jewish Kings, which Bishop Photios of Constantinople could still consult in the ninth century But the writing that makes us know it, although it seems to have disappeared almost immediately, is his History of the Jewish War, by the reaction it provoked in Flavius Josephus.